top of page

 A quiet place.
 A whispered prayer.
 A familiar Presence.

-The setting may change — hotel room, a bench in the park, cabin in the woods — but His Presence doesn’t.
+The setting may change - from my sunny deck, comfortable bedroom chair, hotel room, a bench in the park, or cabin in the woods - but His Presence doesn’t.

-Some days, it’s like a fairytale: sunlit silence, birdsong, perfect prayer conditions.
+Some days are just like a fairytale dream: sunlit silence, birdsong, perfect prayer conditions.

 But today... something felt off.

 I woke up rested.
 No drama.
 No obvious reason.
-And yet — uninvited thoughts crept in like rude guests.
-Discouragement.
-Frustration.
-Irritation.
-No logic.
-Just noise.
+And yet, uninvited thoughts crept in like rude guests.

 So I opened the Bible, hoping for calm.
-Instead, I got a divine ambush.
-(Matthew 5:38–42) Three in one!
+Instead, I got a divine ambush from Matthew 5:38–42.
+Three in one!

 “Turn the other cheek…Give your cloak…Go the extra mile…”